x-R2-D3/Droid_Foot_Hand/README.md

 [![4-comma][images-fig2]](https://astroanimation.me)

 Figure 2.
 This was the test model I had roughly put together to "sketch" out my idea.
-I used a transparent trapazoid to represent R2-D2's foot shape that I needed to keep the design contained within.
+I used a transparent trapezoid to represent R2-D2's foot shape that I needed to keep the design contained within.

 <!-- Introduction and Related Works -->
 ## Introduction and Related Works